A B C D E F G H I J M N O P R S T V W

 Audit Objectives

-Broad statements developed by internal auditors defining intended audit accomplishments.
+Broad statements developed by internal auditors that define intended audit accomplishments.

 Audit Procedures

-The tasks the internal auditor undertakes for collecting, analyzing, interpreting and documenting information during an audit.
-Audit procedures are the means to attain audit objectives.
+Audit procedures are the tasks an internal auditor undertakes to collect, analyze, interpret and document information during an audit.
+They are the means to attain audit objectives.

 Audit Program

-Also known as "work program."
-A document which lists the audit procedures to be followed during an audit.
+Also known as a "work program."
+A document that lists the audit procedures to be followed during an audit.

 Audit Report

-A written document (signed or unsigned) which presents the purpose, scope and results of the audit.
-Results of the audit may include findings, conclusions (opinions), management responses and recommendations.
+A written document (signed or unsigned) that presents the purpose, scope and results of the audit.
+The results of the audit may include findings, conclusions (opinions), management responses and recommendations.

 Audit Scope